 People working with children in the agency will ensure they adhere to the following behaviours when performing work that involves children:

-- Inclusion of question/s in NHMRC's Institutional Annual Compliance Report.
+- Inclusion of question/s in our Institutional Annual Compliance Report (IACR).
 The IACR forms the basis for monitoring the compliance of Administering Institutions with their obligations under the NHMRC Funding Agreement and informs subsequent risk assessments of Administering Institutions, including remediation where required.

 - Inclusion of a clear statement on the Administering Institutions webpage and a declaration on the NHMRC Administering Institution Status Application Form to explain these obligations at the point an organisation commences the application process to become an NHMRC-approved Administering Institution.